renan4nandes/renan4nandes/README.md

 # Welcome to my profile!
+## 👋 My name is Renan
+- 🇧🇷 I live in Brazil;
-- 🔥 [TodoFire](https://todofire.ml) it is a project i made :)
+- 🔥 [TodoFire](https://todofire.ml) it is a project i made;
 - ✨ I like programming!
-- 🧑‍💻 I'm currently learning Rust Lang
+- 🧑‍💻 I'm currently learning Rust Lang;
-- 👦🏻 14yo
+- 👦🏻 14yo.